 The surgery can be done using a general anesthetic (one that puts you to sleep) or a regional anesthetic.

-A regional anesthetic blocks the nerves going to only a portion of the body.
+A regional anesthetic blocks the nerves going to only a portion of the Healthy Body.
 Injection of medications similar to lidocaine are used to block the nerves for several hours.